Our Impact

 Delivering impactful research

-PML has a track record of delivering impactful research; our ongoing transition to increasingly impact-led research focuses on broadening our impact to society as a whole and involving all staff and students in the process.
+PML has a strong track record of delivering impactful research.
+Our ongoing transition to increasingly impact-led research focuses on broadening our reach to society as a whole, involving all staff and students in the process.

 Working for our vision

-The Research Impact Plan sets out the strategy to achieve impact leading to our vision for a cleaner, healthier and more resilient ocean with diverse and productive ecosystems.
-This will enhance human health and wellbeing and result in more equitable and sustainable goods and services for society.
-The organisational-level plan is based on a Theory of Change and identifies actors and expected impacts across research, innovation, capacity building, awareness and policy.
+The Research Impact Plan sets out the strategy to achieve impact leading to our vision: a cleaner, healthier, and more resilient ocean with diverse and productive ecosystems, enhancing human health and wellbeing.

 Impact case studies

-The story of PML’s impact is told through a series of impact case studies, which describe and evidence how our science made a material contribution to a particular impact and how that led to benefits for society and the environment.
-As well as using these narratives to share and celebrate PML’s achievements, they are independently evaluated every 5-6 years in a national process led by Natural Environment Research Council (NERC), part of UK Research and Innovation (UKRI).
-The process mimics the national Research Excellence Framework (REF) evaluation of UK universities.
+The story of PML's impact is told through a series of case studies that describe and evidence how our science made a material contribution to real-world change.
+These are independently evaluated every 5–6 years by the Natural Environment Research Council (NERC), part of UK Research and Innovation (UKRI), in a process that mirrors the national Research Excellence Framework.

-In the most recent evaluation in 2020, PML received the highest impact scores of all UK Research and Innovation research centres evaluated.
-The assessment reviewed 4 case studies which were all deemed to be outstanding or have very considerable reach and significance.
-The panel found that PML’s impact had “Considerable and some outstanding impact national and internationally on governments, business and public attitudes.
-They also commented that the case studies contained ‘..well explained pathways from activity to impact and convincing evidence of the impacts’.
+In 2020, PML received the highest impact scores of all UK Research and Innovation research centres evaluated.
+All four case studies were rated outstanding or very considerable in reach and significance.
+The panel cited well-explained pathways from activity to impact and convincing evidence of outcomes — with considerable and some outstanding impact nationally and internationally on governments, business, and public attitudes.

 Plastic litter on the beach